Growing Up in the Universe: Part 5: The Genesis of Purpose

+“Growing up means three things.
+First, it means the growing up of an individual, like you or me or a redwood tree.
+We all grow up from a tiny single cell, up to a massive edifice of hundreds of trillions of cells. … Secondly, growing up means the growing up of an entire lifeform on a planet, what we call its evolution.
+Evolution is a change we see only after a lot of generations, and see each generation after the other.
+The third sort of growing up is what this lecture is about.
+It’s growing up in the sense of achieving a grownup understanding of the universe.

+In order for a lifeform to have an understanding of the universe, it has to have the right apparatus.
+On our planet, that means a brain.
+When the brain becomes very large indeed, it becomes capable of understanding the universe.”

-Dawkins opens by talking how organisms "grow up" to understand the universe around them, which requires certain apparatus, such as a brain.
-But before brains can become large enough to model the universe they must develop from intermediate forms.
-Dawkins then discusses the digger wasp and the set of experiments conducted by Nikolaas Tinbergen of how the digger wasp models the local geography around its nest.
-He then talks about the limitations of the digger wasps' brain and concludes that only the human brain is sufficiently developed to model large-scale phenomena about the world.
-He then shows an MRI scan of a human brain (later revealed to be his own brain) and describes how an image develops from the eye onto the visual cortex.
+Dawkins asks how our human brains evolved their peculiar capabilities.
+Before brains can become large enough to model the universe they must develop from intermediate forms.
+Dawkins discusses the digger wasp and the set of experiments conducted by Nikolaas Tinbergen of how the it models the local geography around its nest.
+He talks about the limitations of the digger wasps' brain and concludes that only the human brain is sufficiently developed to model large-scale phenomena about the world.
+He shows an MRI scan of a human brain (later revealed to be his own) and describes how an image develops from the eye onto the visual cortex.

 Dawkins discusses how the image on the retina is upside-down and in two dimensions but the overlapping images from each of the eyes are composited to form a three-dimensional model in the brain.
 He shows this by asking the audience to focus on him while holding their hand at eye level which causes them to see two images of their hand; one from each eye.
-He then describes how using his finger to wriggle his eyeball that the outside world appears to move because he is moving the image on his retina.
-However this does not happen when he voluntary rolls his eyes from side to side.
-This is due to the brain using the internal model to compensate for the relative change in position of images on the retina.
-Dawkins gets someone to wear a virtual reality headset and move around in a 3-D computer generated world and draws an analogy between the model of the universe developed in one's head with the virtual reality universe developed in the computer.
+He then describes how, when using his finger to wriggle his eyeball, the outside world appears to move because he is moving the image on his retina.
+However this does not happen when he voluntarily rolls his eyes from side to side.
+This is because the brain uses the internal model to compensate for the relative change in position of images on the retina.
+Dawkins gets someone to wear a virtual reality headset and move around in a 3-D computer generated world.
+He draws an analogy between the model of the universe developed in one's head with the virtual reality universe developed in the computer.